gatsbyjs/homepage-starters/plugins/sanity-plugin/README.md

       yarn deploy
       ```

-   1. Start the Sanity Studio development server to start adding content:
+   1. Optionally, to import the demo content for this starter run:

       ```sh
+      yarn import
+      ```

+   1. Start the Sanity Studio development server to start editing content:

+      ```sh
       yarn start
       ```

-   1. In your Gatsby site's directory, run `yarn setup` to create `.env.development` and `.env.production` files with configuration for your Sanity project.
+   1. In your _Gatsby site's directory_, to create `.env.development` and `.env.production` files with configuration for your Sanity project, run:

+      ```sh
+      yarn setup
+      ```

 1. **Start developing**